greenelab/deep-review/sections/04_study.md

 polymerase chain reaction (qPCR), low-throughput fluorescence-based methods, and microarray technologies, the field has shifted in recent years to primarily performing RNA sequencing (RNA-seq) to catalog whole transcriptomes.
-As RNA-seq continues to fall in price and rise in throughput, training deep models to study gene expression will become even more feasible.
+As RNA-seq continues to fall in price and rise in throughput, sample sizes will increase and training deep models to study gene expression will become even more useful.

 Already several deep learning approaches have been applied to gene expression data with varying aims.
 For instance, many researchers have applied unsupervised